sudo-self/Rpi-shairport-sync/README.md

 * The `-c` option allows you to specify the location of the configuration file.
 * The `-V` option gives you version information about  Shairport Sync and then quits.
 * The `-d` option causes Shairport Sync to properly daemonise itself, that is, to run in the background.
 You may need sudo privileges for this.
+This is available if Shairport Sync is built with the `--with-libdaemon` configuration flag.
 * The `-k` option causes Shairport Sync to kill an existing Shairport Sync daemon.
 You may need to have sudo privileges for this.
+This is available if Shairport Sync is built with the `--with-libdaemon` configuration flag.

 The System V init script at `/etc/init.d/shairport-sync` has a bare minimum :
 `-d`.
 Basically all it does is put the program in daemon mode.
 The program will read its settings from the configuration file.